audibleblink/nx/readme.md

 - **Plugin system**: Use `--exec <plugin>` to run custom scripts on connection
 - **Auto-upgrade to TTY**: Use `--exec auto` (or deprecated `--auto` flag) to automatically upgrade your shell to a TTY
-- **Protocol multiplexing**: Serve files over HTTP and SSH tunneling on the same port as shell connections
+- **Protocol multiplexing**: Serve files over HTTP, proxy network requests, and SSH tunneling on the same port as reverse shell connections
 - **SSH tunneling**: Support for local (-L) and remote (-R) port forwarding with optional password authentication
 - **XDG runtime paths**: Automatically uses XDG runtime directory for socket location
 - **Signal handling**: Properly handles signals and performs cleanup